 4. How To Smoke Your CBD

 Neurogan offers nicotine and tobacco-free CBD cigarettes featuring whole-hemp flowers.
 They're ready to smoke out of the packet, and they offer fast-acting relief.
+Many people find them useful for fast-acting pain relief and relaxation.

 Whole hemp buds contain a wide range of beneficial cannabinoids and terpenes that lend a rich earthy flavor profile that many smokers enjoy.
 Get all the relaxation benefits without intoxication.